 Individuals that do manage to stick to their resolutions, don’t just say it out loud and hope for the best, they build it into their routine, they seek out professional health advice, personal training or go to a career consultant.
-The same goes for business.
+They lean into the discomfort and uncertainty of change.
+The same goes for innovation.

-If your team wants to become more innovative, develop a greater workplace culture or start hitting targets on an organisational strategy fast and furiously, saying it out loud at a team meeting is a great start, but if you don’t have the right mindset, skillset and toolset, you’re likely to fall off the bandwagon pretty quickly.
-What’s worse about this than personal resolutions, is that when you fall off the bandwagon with work resolutions, you’ll take the morale of your team with you.
+If your team wants to become more innovative, develop a greater workplace culture or start hitting targets on an organisational strategy fast and furiously, saying it out loud at a team meeting is a great start, but if you don’t have the right mindset, skill-set and toolset, you are likely to fall off the bandwagon pretty quickly, and when you fall off the bandwagon with work resolutions, you’ll take the morale of your team with you.

-According to Psychology Today, resolving to get help with New Year’s resolutions is key to their success.
+Likewise, according to Psychology Today, resolving to get help with New Year’s resolutions is key to their success.
 The best way to ensure that business resolutions stay front and centre, is to seek out appropriate training opportunities.
 Well-delivered training of any kind provide the skills and tools you need to get started, but when it comes to innovation, you need to ensure the training also provokes a change in mindsets.
-You and your team need to start looking outward rather than inward, being proactive rather than reactive, and crucially, to understand the urgency and importance of innovation.
+You and your team need to start looking outward rather than inward, being proactive rather than reactive, and crucially, to understand that innovation is urgent, not just important.

 Innovation training should be as inspirational as it is practical, driven by research but proven through application, and your facilitator needs to be knowledgeable and experienced, able to provide case studies relevant to your industry, understand challenges unique to you, and adeptly show you how each tool will work for you and your team.
 Just as you require a personal trainer who can demonstrate how to do the best exercises for your size, age or fitness level, the same goes for innovation training.